habits-together/app/README.md

    ```
    pnpm start
    ```
    Then instructions will appear for how to open your simulator/emulator.
 Alternatively, you can use `pnpm ios` or `pnpm android` directly.
+(You might need to use `pnpm ios` or `pnpm android` after installing packages for the first time.)

+### Common Issues

+- If some nativewind styles are just not applying sometimes, clear the cache using `pnpm start -c`.

 ## Contributing